Pistos/styleguide/ruby-style.md

 * Avoid multiline ternary "? :"; use if-else instead.

-* Use parentheses with method calls except when calling single-argument methods and not using the return value.
+* Use parentheses with method calls using the return value, or when it would improve readability.

         x = Math.sin( y )
-        place_at( row, col )
+        place_at row, col
         array.delete e
         puts value
+        method_name(
+          many,
+          arguments: given,
+          to: the,
+          method: nil
+        )

-* Use {} when using the return value of a block; use do-end otherwise.
+* Use {} when using the return value of a block, or when a small block can fit on one line; use do-end otherwise.

 * Multiline {} blocks are fine.